department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/document_upload/validate_document_description.md

 Using this endpoint will decrease the likelihood of errors associated with individual documents during the submission process.
 Validations performed:
 * Document is a valid PDF (Note: `Content-Type` header value must be "application/pdf")
-* Document does not have a user password
+* Document does not have a user password (an owner password is acceptable)
-* Document does not have an owner password
 * File size does not exceed 100 MB
 * Page size does not exceed 21" x 21"